 Several hiking and paddling trails provide access to the aquatic preserve.
 Commercial crabbing also occurs in the pass.

 While there are many recorded sites, the prehistoric cultural sequence for the coastal areas around CHAP is still incompletely understood, particularly the earlier pre-ceramic occupations.
-Part of the problem centers on the fact that there has been an overall 30- to 50-meter rise in sea level in the past 10,000 to 12,000 years.
-Thus, the majority of the coastal sites from these earliest periods lie drowned on the bottom of the Gulf of Mexico and the extensive bay system comprising the aquatic preserves.
+Part of the problem centers on the fact that there has been an overall 30- to 50-meter rise in sea level in the past 10,000-12,000 years.
+Thus, the majority of the coastal sites from these earliest periods lie drowned on the bottom of the Gulf of Mexico and the extensive bay system of the aquatic preserves.

 Wildlife Habitat Description: